siyb/tw-fdpsm-1-depinjection/tw-fdpsm-1-depinjection.md

    ActivityMainBinding binding = DataBindingUtil
        .setContentView(this, R.layout.activity_main);
    // while setting an id is not required, doing so
-   // allow access to the View via the binding. binding.myTextView.getId();
+   // allows access to the View via the binding. binding.myTextView.getId();
    MyClass myClass = new MyClass("some data");
    binding.setMyClass(myClass);